vimc/montagu-vault/README.md

 If the Vault docker container is stopped (for example, because the support machine is rebooted, or because you are restoring from backup), follow these steps:

-1. Begin a session on the support machine.
+1. Begin a session on the support machine as the `montagu` user
-2. Clone this respository: `git clone https://github.com/vimc/montagu-vault.git`
-3. `cd montagu-vault`
+2. `cd vault`
-4. `./run.sh`
+3. `./run.sh`
-5. Follow the instructions it prints *on your local machine* to retrieve the key required to unlock the ssl key.
+4. Follow the instructions it prints *on your local machine* to retrieve the key required to unlock the ssl key.
-6. End your remote session.
+5. End your remote session.
-7. Collaborate with keyholders to unseal the vault, as described in the next section.
+6. Collaborate with keyholders to unseal the vault, as described in the next section.

 The process for restoring the vault from backup is identical.
 If you have been following the [Disaster Recovery guide](https://github.com/vimc/montagu/tree/master/docs/DisasterRecovery.md) then the vault volume will be ready to use.